Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Asymptotic Normality and Coverage

-There are two main steps to prove Theorem~\ref{th: random center}: 1) establishing a general CLT and 2) proving our statistics satisfying the requested stability conditions of the CLT.
+There are two main steps to prove Theorem~\ref{th: random center}: 1) establish a general CLT for sums of nearly IID random variables under general stability conditions, and 2) prove our statistics satisfy such stability conditions.
+In this subsection we present the main ingredients.
+The proof of \Cref{th: random center} given these tools is very short and is provided in \Cref{app:thm3.1_cor3.4}.

-The new central limit theorem is related to ``weakly dependent" data transforms, which often, but are not limited to, appear in cross-validation-type methods.
-The most standard CLT engages with normalized summation of independent random variables, but the quantities of interest in modern statistics do not necessarily take such a simple form.
-We provide a convenient sufficient condition for asymptotic normality in the language of statistical stability \eqref{eq: stability}.
-The result is formally stated below.
+The CLT related to ``weakly dependent" data transforms often, but not exclusively, appear in cross-validation-type methods.
+The most standard CLT is for normalized sums of independent random variables, but the quantities of interest in modern statistics do not necessarily take such a simple form.
+Intuitively, suppose each summand term is mostly driven by a random variable that is independent of others, the total sum should behave like the sum of independent random variables.
+All we need is to control the residuals induced by weak dependence, and a CLT is expected to hold.